 regression testing practices to catch all errors or potential bugs.
 No matter how diligent you and your team may be, some defects will eventually slip through the cracks, so make sure you implement an extra layer of security beyond testing such as Airbrake's error monitoring software.
 Airbrake guarantees that your team won't need to worry about losing track of production errors, because Airbrake provides real-time error monitoring and automatic exception reporting for all your development projects.
 Airbrake's state of the art web dashboard ensures you receive round-the-clock status updates on your application's health and error rates.
 No matter what you're working on, Airbrake easily integrates with all the most popular languages and frameworks.
 Plus, Airbrake makes it easy to customize exception parameters, while giving you complete control of the active error filter system, so you only gather the errors that matter most.

-Check out Airbrake's error monitoring software today with a free 14-day trial, and see for yourself why so many of the world's best engineering teams use Airbrake to revolutionize their exception handling practices!
+Check out Airbrake's error monitoring software today with a free dev account, and see for yourself why so many of the world's best engineering teams use Airbrake to revolutionize their exception handling practices!